 - Professional achievements

 Having a few conversation starters up your sleeve helps you avoid stale questions like, “So, how’s the weather over there?”
 And since most people enjoy talking about things that are important to them, a personalized approach usually makes prospects more engaged.

-Doing your homework doesn’t mean mentioning something your prospected tweeted two years ago.
-Going overboard might freak them out -- especially if you've discovered a fairly personal detail.
+Though getting background and approaching your interactions with your prospect with some kind of familiarity are important, you don‘t want to overdo it.
+Doing your homework doesn’t mean mentioning something your prospect tweeted two years ago.
+Going overboard might freak them out — especially if you've discovered a fairly personal detail.